Ben 10 Versus the Universe: The Movie: Plot

 After foiling Steam Smythe's plan to destroy the telephone industry, Ben Tennyson feels like everything he does is getting repetitive and that there's no one left to give him a challenge.
 He, his cousin Gwen, and his grandfather Max suddenly get an urgent call from their friend Phil, who tells them that a meteor is heading towards Earth and threatens to destroy it.
 He also tells Ben that the key he used to unlock his Omni-Kix Armor is actually in reverse, and turning it into its proper lock could unlock an additional upgrade.
-Ben does so, unlocking the Omni-Naut Armor, an astronaut armor that enables him and his ten aliens to fly and survive in space.
+Ben does so, unlocking the Omni-Naut Armor, an astronaut armor that enables him and his 10 aliens to fly and survive in space.
 Ben flies into space and attempts to stop the meteor, but enters a portal to another galaxy while the meteor crashes on Earth.
 It is revealed to be Vilgax, Ben's arch-nemesis who has escaped the Null Void and wants revenge against him.

 After exiting the portal, Ben finds himself stranded in space and is abducted by the Incurseans, who believe him to be Vilgax.
 He tries to convince them otherwise, but is banished to the Null Void.
 He soon encounters alien criminals who try to take his Omnitrix but are stopped by Azmuth, a Galvan and the creator of the Omnitrix, who takes it from Ben.
 Ben tries to convince Azmuth to give the Omnitrix back so he can save his planet, but Azmuth refuses to do so until Ben tells him he is willing to rescue his planet even without the Omnitrix.
 In response, Azmuth agrees to give it back as long as he passes a trial first, which Ben accepts.

 On Earth, the Tennysons and Phil try to find Ben but instead find Ben's arch-rival Kevin Levin, whose Antitrix is malfunctioning.
-They convince him to protect the earth in Ben's absence in exchange for the Antitrix being repaired.
-Vilgax then arrives and fights Kevin, ultimately taking the Antitrix and becoming a hybrid of all of Kevin's eleven aliens known as AntiVilgax, who begins to terraform the Earth.
+They convince him to protect the Earth in Ben's absence in exchange for the Antitrix being repaired.
+Vilgax then arrives and fights Kevin, ultimately taking the Antitrix and becoming a hybrid of all of Kevin's 11 aliens known as Anti-Vilgax, who begins to xenoform the Earth.